Rank Reduction in Bimatrix Games: Introduction

-On the other hand, many operations that preserve the strategic equivalence of bimatrix games modify the rank of the game.
-For example, the well studied constant-sum game is strategically equivalent to a zero-sum game.\footnote{In a constant-sum game, the sum of the two payoff matrices equals a constant matrix.} However, the zero-sum game has rank zero, while the constant-sum game is a rank-$1$ game.
-Since the rank of a game influences both the most suitable solution techniques and the expressive nature of a game, one should be particularly interested in determining if a given game $G^\prime$ is strategically equivalent to a game $G$, where the rank of $G$ is less than the rank of $G^\prime$.
+The concept of \textit{strategic equivalence} between game theoretic models also enjoys a rich history, dating back to at least von Neumann and Morgenstern's book first published in 1944 \cite[p.~245]{von2007theory}.
+If two games are \textit{strategically equivalent}, then they have the same set of Nash equilibria.
+See Subsection \ref{subsec:stratEq} for many competing definitions of strategic equivalence between games.
+Operations that preserve the strategic equivalence of bimatrix games can modify the rank of the game.
+For example, the well-studied constant-sum game, in which the sum of the two payoff matrices equals a constant matrix, is strategically equivalent to a zero-sum game.
+However, the zero-sum game has rank zero, while the constant-sum game is a rank-$1$ game.
+Since the rank of a game influences both the most suitable solution techniques and the expressive nature of a game, one should be particularly interested in determining if a given game is strategically equivalent to a lower rank game.

-In this contribution, we do just that.
-Given a game $G^\prime$, we apply the classical theory of matrix pencils in conjunction with the Wedderburn rank reduction formula to determine whether or not $G^\prime$ is strategically equivalent to a game of lower rank.
-If so, we also show techniques for efficiently calculating the lower rank game.
+Accordingly, in this paper, given a game, we apply the classical theory of matrix pencils in conjunction with the Wedderburn rank reduction formula to determine whether or not the given game is strategically equivalent to a game of lower rank.
+If so, we also devise an algorithm for efficiently computing the strategically equivalent lower rank game.